Skip to main content

 Meanwhile, trim the cucumber, then pop onto a board and use a rolling pin to gently smack it a few times until split.
 Cut into roughly 2cm chunks.

-Add the sugar for the pickle (see pantry for amount), half the rice the vinegar and half the soy sauce to a medium bowl.
+Add the sugar for the pickle (see pantry for amount), half the sambal, half of the vinegar and half of the soy sauce to a medium bowl.
 Add the cucumber, season with salt and pepper, toss to coat.
 Set aside for later.

 Crush the peanuts in the unopened sachet using a rolling pin.
-Trim the pak choi, then separate the leaves.
+Halve the pak choi lengthways.

-In a small bowl, combine the mayo (see pantry for amount) and the sambal paste.
+In a small bowl, combine the mayo (see pantry for amount) and remaining sambal.
 Mix well.

-Once hot, add the mustard seeds, ginger puree, Indonesian style spice mix and remaining garlic.
+Once hot, add the mustard seeds, ginger puree, Indonesian spice mix and remaing garlic.
 Stir-fry until fragrant, 1 min.

-Return the (now empty) frying pan to high heat with a drizzle of oil.
+Return the (now empty) frying pan to a medium-high heat.
+Add a drizzle of oil.

-Once the aubergine has roasted, add it to the bowl with the curry paste and toss to coat.
-Taste and season with salt and pepper if needed.
+Once the aubergine is roasted, add it to the bowl with the curry paste and toss to coat.
+Taste, season with salt and pepper if needed.

 Drizzle over the sambal mayo to finish.